Lars GräbnerAssistant Professor of Practice in Architecture

-Lars Gräbner teaches architecture, urban design and advanced construction methods.
-In 2004 he co-founded VolumeOne with Gerrit Grigoleit, an architectural practice based in Detroit and Berlin.
-Gräbner focuses on urban design and innovative housing in various scales, exploring the built environment under social considerations, and the advancement of building performance, especially in sustainable aspects.
+Lars Gräbner, an assistant professor of practice in architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning, teaches architecture, urban design, and advanced construction methods.
+In 2004, he co-founded VolumeOne Design Studio, an architectural practice based in Detroit and Berlin, with Gerrit Grigoleit.
+Gräbner focuses on urban design and innovative housing in various scales, exploring the built environment under social considerations and the advancement of building performance, especially in sustainable aspects.

-Lars Gräbner grew up in Germany and studied architecture in Hannover/Germany, Copenhagen/Denmark, and Berlin/Germany.
-He received his professional degree at the Universität Hannover and has been awarded the 1996 'Preis der Universität Hannover' for Outstanding Work at the Department of Architecture.
-Gräbner gained his experience in urban design, project development as well as construction documentation in several architectural offices since 1995, where he was lead designer and project architect for many residential, public, and urban projects.
-Beginning with the successful competition for the 'Extension to the Victoria & Albert Museum' in London (1995), Gräbner functioned as lead designer for some 25 projects at Studio Daniel Libeskind, an international architectural firm, then based in Berlin.
+Prior to that, Gräbner had gained experience in urban design, project development, and construction documentation in several architectural offices since 1995, when he was lead designer and project architect for many residential, public, and urban projects.
+Beginning with the successful competition for the extension to the Victoria and Albert Museum in London, Gräbner had been the lead designer for some 25 projects at Studio Daniel Libeskind, an international architectural firm, then based in Berlin.
 The projects ranged from scenography and exhibitions, to theaters, museums, and large urban design projects.